-Crane Collapse Immediate Action Notification Treatment Follow up Stop work Assess the situation Identify the severity Evacuate area if necessary Isolate the area to prevent harm to persons &amp; minimise damage to property &amp; the environment.
+Crane Collapse Immediate Action Notification Treatment Follow up Immediate Action Stop work Assess the situation Identify the severity Evacuate area if necessary Isolate the area to prevent harm to persons & minimise damage to property & the environment.
 This includes the local community plus traffic control.
 Do not enter an area that could be unsafe for you Where possible prevent access to area; Do not enter an area that could be unsafe for you.
-Determine if anyone is trapped or unaccounted for; Contact the utility/service provider A nominated company representative will call Emergency Services 000 Where danger exists to the public or employees act on emergency services instructions Engage the services of suitably qualified engineers to prepare a report and rectification plan; Assuming there is no injury or harm to persons, initiate immediate investigation of materials to determine the level of risk &amp; proposed further course of action in conjunction with engineers' reports; Check to see that all personnel are accounted for; For Class I incident contact Head Office Site Manager WHSE Coordinator Project Director Construction Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
-Project Director Construction Manager Isolate the area to prevent harm to persons.
+Determine if anyone is trapped or unaccounted for; Contact the utility/service provider A nominated company representative will call Emergency Services 000 Where danger exists to the public or employees act on emergency services instructions Engage the services of suitably qualified engineers to prepare a report and rectification plan; Assuming there is no injury or harm to persons, initiate immediate investigation of materials to determine the level of risk & proposed further course of action in conjunction Notification For Class I incident contact Head Office Site Manager WHSE Coordinator Project Director Construction Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
+Project Director Isolate the area to prevent harm to persons.
 This includes the local community plus traffic control.
 If possible and safe to do so, implement corrective action.
 Provide assistance to the Service Authorities as requested.
-Debrief - identify the reason for the occurrence of the event &amp; identify ways of preventing repeat incidents.
+Follow up Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
 Use a toolbox talk to follow up as soon as practicable.
-Record - document all details on form Incident Investigation Report (SE5101) Advise HSR
+Record - document all details on form Incident Investigation Report (SE5101) Advise HSR with engineers' reports; Check to see that all personnel are accounted for; Construction Manager Check to see that all personnel are accounted for; Notify emergency services if all personnel are not accounted for.
+Where danger exists to the public or employees Act on emergency services instructions.